yhvreddy/schools.anuehub.com/README.md

 Project Details
 ---------------
-	School Management System is application to manage all school data and updating students daily information to they parents.
+ - School Management System is application to manage all school data and updating students daily information to there parents.

 Modules
 - Adminissions